 If going this route with a free and premium app offering, the paid for app needs to have enough features to make the user believe “Hey, I really want all the functionality the full version offers.”
 The key is not to give away all the best stuff in the free-based offering.

 Of course, there is no rule saying that a free app cannot also be ad-supported, which is another method to bring in revenue.
-When going from free to premium, there is no longer a need for an ad supporting, so you can also hook those consumers who want to get rid of the free advertisements by telling them an upgrade eliminates the ad-supported feature.
+When going from free to premium, there is no longer a need for an ad-supported, so you can also hook those consumers who want to get rid of the free advertisements by telling them an upgrade eliminates the ad-supported feature.

-What is nice about pairing up a lite app with a premium app is that the lite app can serve as a marketing tool for the premium app.
+is nice about pairing up a lite app with a premium app is that the lite app can serve as a marketing tool for the premium app.
 Since freebies are always enticing, you can bring in more mobile app users with a free app that acts as a stepping-stone toward getting the same app users to go premium.

 Essentially, you still have to market the free app, but you can get a profitable turnover without having to promote the premium application aggressively since the advertising is already done with the free app you offer.